vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 4. Describe if/how the original study excluded or adjusted the initial dataset
    -	Identify any data that was excluded from the original analysis report –reason for exclusion, exclusion criteria, sample size before and after exclusion, location of excluded data (e.g., is exclusion likely to reduce/eliminate coverage in a particular sub-region)
    -	Explain how the original authors addressed missing data and details about any interpolation procedures used by the authors.
    -	Describe any sample weighting that was used in the original study.
-Separately identify an spatial component used in the weighting scheme.
+Separately identify any spatial component used in the weighting scheme.

 ### Variables

-Describe the variables used in the original study to address the research questions and hypotheses that are the focus of the replication
+Describe the variables used in the original study to address the research questions and hypotheses that are the focus of the replication.

 1. Identify any experimentally manipulated variables and include details about how these variables were manipulated during the original study.
 2. Identify any measured variables examined in the original study